Developing Immunity – Immunity Ep 2

 In the last article we looked at how the immune system responds to a pathogen which is encountered for the first time.
-This is the primary response.
-However, if the same pathogen enters the body again in the future, the immune system is able to deal with it more quickly because it is prepared.
-In this article we will look at the differences between these two responses, and how immunity can be gained.
+This is the primary immune response.
+However, if the same pathogen enters the body again in the future, the immune system is able to respond more quickly because it is prepared.
+In this article we will look at the differences between the primary and secondary immune responses, and how immunity can be gained.

 The primary response

 When a pathogen breaks through the body’s defences for the first time, the foreign antigens trigger the immune response.
-The primary response is quite slow because it takes a long time to produce enough B cells to produce enough antibodies to destroy the pathogen.
+The primary response is quite slow because it takes a long time to produce enough plasma cells to produce enough antibodies to destroy the pathogen.
 During that time, the infected person will become ill and have symptoms of the disease.
 But remember that during clonal selection and clonal expansion, T memory cells and B memory cells are produced.
-These memory cells remain in the blood for a long time and have the ability to ‘remember’ the antigen (T memory cells) and antibodies (B memory cells).
-So the person is now immune should the pathogen be encountered again.
+These memory cells remain in the body for a long time and have the ability to ‘remember’ the antigen and the complementary antibodies that need to be produced to counter it.
+So the person now has immunity should the pathogen be encountered again.

 The secondary response

 If the same pathogen manages to get into the body again (sneaky), the memory cells are ready for action straight away.
-The antigen is recognised, and clonal selection happens very quickly.
-The T memory cells divide and differentiate into T killer cells specific for the antigen.
+The antigen binds to complementary receptors on T memory cells and complementary antibodies on B memory cells, meaning clonal selection happens very quickly.
 The B memory cells divide and differentiate into plasma cells which rapidly produce complementary antibodies to the antigen.
-The secondary response is also stronger than the primary response, meaning that more antibodies are produced.
+The secondary response is also stronger than the primary response, meaning that a higher concentration of antibodies are produced.
 The pathogen will often be destroyed before the infected person has begun to show symptoms of the disease.

 Active, passive, natural, and artificial immunity